 Perrie Voss has had a successful career in both theatre and film across Canada.
 Training at a well respected Conservatory Theatre Program in Toronto, she excelled in Dialect work, text, and movement.
 She graduated with honours.

-Selected TV and Film credits include HANDMAID’S TALE (Mike Barker, Hulu), WORKIN MOMS (Aleysa Young, CBC), TAKEN (Michael Offer, NBC), and APE SODOM (Maxwell McCabe-Lokos, Chara Pictures), which also garnered recognition at TIFF, and won the Grand Jury Prize for Best Anarchy Short at the Slamdance Festival 2016.
-Perrie also had the hero role in a recent nation-wide ad campaign for Aeroplan, which filmed both in Jamaica and Toronto.
+Other select TV and Film credits include GHOST WRITER (AppleTV+), MAYDAY (Discovery Channel), HANDMAID’S TALE (Mike Barker, Hulu), WORKIN MOMS (Aleysa Young, CBC), TAKEN (Michael Offer, NBC), and APE SODOM (Maxwell McCabe-Lokos, Chara Pictures), which also garnered recognition at TIFF 2016, and won the Grand Jury Prize for Best Anarchy Short at the Slamdance Festival 2016.
+Perrie also had the hero role in a nation-wide ad campaign for Aeroplan, which filmed both in Jamaica and Toronto.
+Upcoming in fall of 2022 you can see her in

 2016 Cayle Chernin Award (Top 3 Media Finalist)